/00Showcase

 GIF Editor

-Canvas, layers, timeline, undo/redo — in the terminal.
+Canvas, layers, timeline, and undo/redo in the terminal.

 A full GIF editor written as ordinary SwiftTUI Views.
 Click tools, paint on a canvas, scrub a timeline, export an animated GIF.
-Proves that sophisticated desktop-class UX fits inside integer-cell rendering.
+It proves that desktop-class UX fits inside integer-cell rendering.

 view source →